Verbal arithmetic: Types of verbal arithmetic puzzles

-A long division in which most or all of the digits are replaced by symbols (usually asterisks) to form a cryptarithm.
+A long division in which most or all of the digits are replaced by symbols (usually asterisks) to form a verbal arithmetic puzzle.

 Solving cryptarithms

 Solving a cryptarithm by hand usually involves a mix of deductions and exhaustive tests of possibilities.
 For instance the following sequence of deductions solves Dudeney's SEND+MORE = MONEY puzzle above (columns are numbered from right to left):